-Firstly, you have to set up your account.
-Depending on your skill, you can calculate the hourly rate and form your gig.
+First, you have to set up your account.
+You can calculate the hourly rate and form your gig depending on your skill.

 Since Fiverr has Gig Packages, you can sub-categorize your skill and price the gigs differently.
 Users can make three packages or tiers for each gig.
 For instance, if you’re a writer, you can name your Gig Packages Silver, Gold, and Platinum.

 Then, you can set different prices, deadlines, and offerings for each package.
-You can also offer extra services at an additional price.
-Also, you may upsell services that are already a part of your package.
+You can also offer extra digital services at an additional fee.
+Also, you may upsell services already as part of your package.

 For example, if you offer two free revisions, you can charge $10 for the third.
 Once your gig is up, you wait for clients to find you.
-Until this happens, take Fiverr’s courses to increase your credibility.
+Until this happens, take Fiverr’s courses to increase your credibility and earn service fees.